79% of people who have problems linked to certain characteristics of their dwelling consider that these frequently interfere with their activities.

 Spinal cord injury

 What is a spinal cord injury?

-The spinal cord acts as the primary conductor “cable” essential for bodily motor functions; it also provides sensations as well as their origins within the body.
+The spinal cord acts as the primary conductor “cable” essential for bodily motor functions and it’s ensuing sensations.
 It is part of the central nervous system and is located within the spine, protected by the vertebrae.
-Paralysis occurs when the conductor cable is damaged, causing a break in communication between the brain and body.
+Paralysis occurs when this conductor cable is damaged, causing a break in communication between the brain and body.
 This is what is referred to as a spinal cord injury or lesion.

-Spinal cord injury can be the result of a traumatic event, when caused by a fall, diving accident, a car accident, etc. It can also be non-traumatic in origin, for example when a cancer or other disease is the cause.
+A spinal cord injury can be the result of a traumatic event – when caused by a fall, a diving accident, or a car accident for example.
+It can also be non-traumatic in origin, such as when a cancer or other disease is the cause.

 The spinal cord is extremely fragile.
 It is comparable to a ripe raspberry, we must handle it with care.